Skip to main content

 A man working at a desk

-A Management Accountant is in charge of a company’s finances.
-They take overall responsibility for the accounts and look for ways to improve profitability.
+A management accountant plays a key role in helping organisations make informed financial decisions.
+In a business, a management accountant will often take overall responsibility for the accounts and look for ways to improve profitability.

 • Identifying and managing risk